 ‘What is rehab?’ is a commonly asked question here at Addiction Advocates.

-Although ideas of rehab are shared through society and the media, a true understanding of what rehab is and what it can offer is limited, unless you or a loved one has experienced it.
+Although depictions of rehab are shared through society and the media, a true understanding of what rehab is and what it can offer is limited, unless you or a loved one has experienced it firsthand.

-It’s also important to note that there are different types of rehab facilities and programmes out there; differing its offering and value in some cases.
+It’s also important to note that there are different types of rehab facilities and programmes available, including outpatient rehab and residential rehab.

 If you’re unfortunately living with an addiction, whether that’s a dependence on drugs or alcohol, or experience mental health issues, rehab will be your best option if long-term recovery is your goal.